KevinLiTian/Harvard_CS50_AI/1.Knowledge/README.md

 #### Model

-Provides information about the world based on existing sentences which also known as the Knowledge Base
+Provides information about the world based on existing sentences which also known as the Knowledge Base.
+Input a query about the world into the model, it will output its best result based on the KB

 #### Knowledge Base (KB)